ErpNetDocs/winclient/introduction/workspace-customization/working-with-views.md

 ## Saving views

-You can save your modified View using one of the following methods – by clicking the “Save layout changes” button or by using the “Save current view as…” option.
+You can save your modified View using one of the following methods – by clicking the *Save layout changes* button or by using the *Save current view as…* option.
-The function “Save layout changes” is used by clicking the respective button in the View tab of the Command Ribbon.
+The function *Save layout changes* is used by clicking the respective button in the View tab of the Command ribbon.
 This way the changes are saved in the currently selected View.

 ![Save Layout](save-layout.png)

-When it is necessary to save the changes in a View, different than the currently selected one, you could use the option “Save current view as…” from the Command Ribbon >> View >> More >> Save current view as…
+When it is necessary to save the changes in a View, different than the currently selected one, you could use the option *Save current view as…* from the **Command ribbon >> View >> More >> Save current view as…**

 ![Save View](save-view.png)

 This option opens a new dialog window where you can set your saving preferences.
-If you would like the View to be named, click the respective “Named Layout” checkbox and give it a name.
+If you would like the View to be named, click the respective *Named layout* checkbox and give it a name.
 Otherwise, the View will be saved as a Standard View.

 ![Save Layout As](save-layout-as.png)